-I currently offer five different medium options.
+I currently offer four different medium options.
 If you are interested in having a portrait commissioned, please take a look at the examples and descriptions provided and determine which would be best with the reference photo you have in mind.
 If you would like my professional opinion, please contact me.
 I am happy to help!

 Graphite works well for detailed work, such as up-close skin and water.
 It has a feel similar to charcoal, but it does not get as dark and may appear shiny at some angles.
 Pairing this medium with charcoal is a good option for artwork that requires precision and contrast, such as portraits of animals.